 What is Cost Accounting?
 A Brief Explanation

 Cost accounting is a special part of accounting that helps businesses figure out the cost of producing goods or services.
 It involves recording, evaluating, and tracking different expenses.
-Unlike financial accounting, which is used for creating reports for external stakeholders (like investors or tax authorities), cost accounting focuses on the internal management of the company.
+Unlike financial accounting, which is used for creating reports for external stakeholders (like investors or tax authorities), cost accounting focuses on the company’s internal management.
 It provides valuable insights that help businesses make better decisions on things like pricing, budgeting, and controlling expenses.

 If you’re running a business, knowing exactly how much it costs to produce your product or service is critical.
 This type of accounting helps you set the right prices, manage your costs effectively, and, ultimately, increase your profit margins.